Bira/octopus-carnival/_drafts/wir-tnv-blackfang-gnolls.md

 Khel.
 Go through that portal and a little ways into the underground, and you'll find the Seven-Pillared Hall, a community run by the Mages of Saruun, a cabal who's interested in profiting from trade between the people of the surface and the Underdark.
-They enforce diplomatic neutrality within the Hall, bu there's enough intrigue and backstabbing down here that it doesn't _quite_ count as a PoL.
+They enforce diplomatic neutrality within the Hall, but there's enough intrigue and backstabbing down here that it doesn't _quite_ count as a "point of light".

 The Hall is described in detail in the **Thunderspire Labyrinth** adventure.
 This book assumes it hasn't happened yet.